bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 Let's setup a very basic app structure and some RN scaffolding.
 Lets create a `src` folder in the project root and then add new folders for `assets`, `elements`, `screens` and `styles`

 To make this quick you can download the styles and images used in the tutorial from the repository.
-The image assets, `Button.tsx` and `styles.js` can be take from https://github.com/LtbLightning/AwesomeBitcoinApp/tree/master/src and moved the folders as shown.
+The image assets, `Button.tsx` and `styles.js` can be taken from https://github.com/LtbLightning/AwesomeBitcoinApp/tree/master/src and moved to the folders as shown.
 Alternatively you can write your own styles and use your own images if you intend to style the app in a different way.

- create a `home.js` file under screens, this will be where we will be adding most of our code.
+ create a `home.js` file under screens, this will be where we will be adding most of the code.

-Once done the file structure should look like Figure 3.
+Once done the file structure should look like this:

 <img src="./exploring_bdk_rn/folder_structure.png" style="display: block; margin: 0px auto; zoom: 67%;" />